vectorgrp/sil-kit/docs/usage/utilities.rst

         -h, --help                            Show the help of the IbRegistry.
         -s, --use-signal-handler              Exit this process when a signal is received.
 If not set, the process runs infinitely.
         -u, --listen-uri <vib-uri>            The vib:// URI the registry should listen on.
 Defaults to 'vib://localhost:8500'.
+        -l, --log <level>                     Log to stdout with level 'trace', 'debug', 'warn', 'info', 'error', 'critical' or 'off'.
+Defaults to 'info'.
         -c, --configuration <configuration>   Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.

    *  - Usage Example